omiinaya/discord-prio-fix/README.md

 3. Enjoy!

 # notes
+-this is useful for people that experience laggy voice chats and/or straight up no mic output during cpu intensive games.

-restart computer or end process from task manager to close.
+-restart computer or end process from task manager to close.